top of page

 biography

-Janiec Opera Company of the Brevard Music Center in 2025 where she sang Adina in L’elisir d’amore.
+Claire returned to the Janiec Opera Company of the Brevard Music Center in 2025 where she sang Adina in L’elisir d’amore.
 In 2024, she sang Polly Peachum (The Threepenny Opera) while covering Tina (Jonathan Dove’s Flight) and Musetta (La bohème) with the JOC.
 She returned to BMC in December of 2024 as the Soprano Soloist (Handel’s Messiah) for their Parker Concert Hall Series.
-She spent her 2022 summer at the Aspen Music Festival as a Studio Artist in their Opera Theatre and VocalARTS program and she worked closely with Carol Vaness and Rachelle Flemming singing in operas, scenes (opera and musical theatre), song recitals, donor performances and numerous masterclasses.
-She was an artist with the Utah Vocal Arts Academy in 2021, where she performed Eurydice in a new translation of Offenbach’s Orphée aux enfers under the baton of Michaella Calzaretta.
+She spent her 2022 summer at the Aspen Music Festival as a Studio Artist in their Opera Theatre and VocalARTS program.
+She was an artist with the Utah Vocal Arts Academy in 2021, where she performed Eurydice in a new English translation of Offenbach’s Orphée aux enfers under the baton of Michaella Calzaretta.

-Metropolitan Opera Laffont Competition’s NC District.
+Claire was awarded Second Place in the 2026 Lotte Lenya Competition that took place in Rochester, NY.
+In 2023 and 2024, Claire was recognized with an Encouragement Award in the Metropolitan Opera Laffont Competition’s NC District.
 She was named a finalist in the 2021 Opera Grand Rapids VanderLaan Prize competition.
 In the 2020 National NATS Competition, Claire was awarded first place in the Lower College Women category.
 She is a 2018 YoungArts winner in voice and won the Silver Award for Voice that same year.
 Claire had the honor of being a U.S. Presidential Scholar in the Arts Semifinalist, also in 2018.

-Before beginning her exploration into the operatic repertoire, Claire was featured in the world premiere of new musical, Chasing Rainbows: The Road to Oz, where she sang the role of classical singer, Deanna Durbin.
-After debuting this role in 2015, she stayed with the project as it continued to the
+Before beginning her exploration into the operatic repertoire, Claire was featured in the world premiere of new musical, Chasing Rainbows: A New Musical, where she sang the role of classical singer, Deanna Durbin.
+After debuting this role in 2015, she stayed with the project as it continued to the Goodspeed Opera House where she also covered the role of Judy Garland in 2016.
+She has participated in numerous NYC readings/stagings of Chasing Rainbows and has worked under directors Tyne Rafaeli, Jeff Whiting, and Dennis Jones.

 bottom of page